 Experimental Design

-To be more conservative, we conducted a power calculation for a smaller sample size of 1,800 firms.
-Of these, 900 firms will be assigned to the control group, and 900 firms will receive energy-efficient treatments (300 in each treatment group).
-For the credit treatment, 600 firms will be assigned to the control group and 600 will receive the treatment.
-The power calculation for this scenario shows that the MDE for the energy efficient treatment remains the same, while for the credit treatment, the MDE ranges from 12.5 to 19.6 percent.
+Power calculations indicate that with a sample size of 600 firms, the minimum detectable effect (MDE) for the energy efficient treatment lies between 8.4 and 10.6 percent, and for the credit treatment between 12 and 15 percent with respect to the average energy consumption.
+For the credit treatment, 300 firms will be assigned to the control group and 300 will receive the treatment.
+The power calculation for this scenario shows that the MDE for the energy efficient treatment remains the same, while for the credit treatment, the MDE ranges from 12 to 15 percent.

 The control group will not receive any treatment.
-Participants assigned to this group will be duly informed of their enrollment in the study.
+Participants assigned to this group will be duly informed of their enrolment in the study.
 They will be requested to complete baseline and the post-intervention (follow-up) surveys.

 As mentioned above, each enrolled firm will be randomly assigned into one of four groups, the control group, or one of three energy-efficient treatment groups: information provision, class training, or consulting:

-Information treatment: The information treatment is the most `light touch'.
-It consists of a video and flyer in which companies receive general information about the green transition and how SMEs can optimize their energy consumption.
-The information will be based on the firm's sector.
-We will use the Qualtrics platform to deliver the information, enabling us to track if the firms view the information and for how long.
-There will be a survey to check knowledge acquisition at the end of the information treatment including questions about intent to change.
+Information treatment: The information treatment is the most light touch.
+It consists of short videos in which companies receive general information about the green transition and how SMEs can optimize their energy consumption.
+The video content will be created by our partnered consulting firm and delivered by the Executive team at Nova SBE through the Moodle platform.
+Treated firms will have 1.5 month to watch the video.
+At the end of the information treatment, there will be a survey to check knowledge acquisition, including questions about intent to change.

-Class training: The class training is more intensive and consists of face-to-face or online sessions (and a follow-up online session using engineering students) in which SME managers are taught about energy-efficient measures.
+Class training: The class training is more intensive and consists of face-to-face session of one day, conducted by our partner consulting firm, in which SME managers are taught about energy-efficient measures.
 The managers will also have the opportunity to ask questions and exchange information.
-The training will be customized based on the firm's sector.
-There will be a survey to check knowledge acquisition at the end of the training treatment including questions about intent to change.
+The training will include real-world case studies to provide a practical understanding of how these measures can be implemented.
+At the end of the information treatment, there will be a survey to check knowledge acquisition, including questions about intent to change.

 After the energy-efficient treatment, a fraction of firms in each treatment group will be randomly selected into the credit treatment group.
 This credit treatment allows firms to access a special line of credit for sustainability investments from Banco BPI.
 Firms are not obliged to obtain this credit from BPI and may seek better offers from other banks if available.
 Firms can apply for this line of credit up to after the end of the energy efficiency treatment; we will send reminders.
 There will be a survey after the credit treatment including questions about intent to change.